A filosofia japonesa do aperfeiçoamento progressivo:

 a learning, non-judgmental, non-blaming (because blaming is wasteful) approach and intent will allow the re-examination of the assumptions that resulted in the current process.

-stakeholders when applicable.
+People at all levels of an organization can participate in kaizen, from the CEO down, as well as external stakeholders when applicable.
 The format for kaizen can be individual, suggestion system, small group, or large group.
 At Toyota, it is usually a local improvement within a workstation or local area and involves a small group in improving their own work environment and productivity.
 This group is often guided through the kaizen process by a line supervisor; sometimes this is the line supervisor's key role.

 While kaizen (at Toyota) usually delivers small improvements, the culture of continual aligned small improvements and standardization yields large results in the form of compound productivity improvement.
 Hence the English usage of "kaizen" can be: "continuous improvement" or "continual improvement."

 This philosophy differs from the "command-and-control" improvement programs of the mid-twentieth century.
 Kaizen methodology includes making changes and monitoring results, then adjusting.
-Large-scale pre-planning and extensive project scheduling are replaced by smaller experiments, which can be rapidly adapted as new improvements are suggested. -
+Large-scale pre-planning and extensive project scheduling are replaced by smaller experiments, which can be rapidly adapted as new improvements are suggested. - Wikipedia

 Sem comentários: